Inequality and Public Opinion

 The Economic Other: Inequality in the American Political Imagination

 How do Americans make sense of inequality?
 In this book manuscript, we argue that people think about inequality in interpersonal, status-based, rather than statistical terms.
 They think of ‘imagined others’ rather than distributions.
 We illustrate how these conceptions shape political attitudes and political engagement and how cross-class social comparison has declined in recent decades, especially when it comes to comparison with the rich.
 We argue that the American response to inequality has been anemic, not because Americans don’t know or don’t care about it, but because at the same time that economic inequality has grown, most Americans have had fewer and fewer of the social comparative experiences that make inequality real and meaningful.
-The book draws upon five experimental studies, two conducted with large, nationally representative samples of Americans, as well as several observational data sources.
+The book draws upon several experimental studies, two conducted with large, nationally representative samples of Americans, as well as observational data sources.
 The research has been funded by the Time-Sharing Experiments for the Social Sciences (TESS), which is supported by the National Science Foundation (SES-0818839).

 Related Articles and Working Papers